Why do women have periods?

 the mother's health is endangered.

-As it grows, a fetus's ongoing need for resources can cause intense fatigue,
+As it grows, a fetus's ongoing need for resources can cause

 high blood pressure,